BasmaElhoseny01/Operating-System/README.md

 At time 10 process 1 finished arr 1 total 6 remain 0 wait 3 TA 10 WTA 1.67

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
-Mmeory allocation output (memory.log) format:
+Memory allocation output (memory.log) format:

-#At time x allocated y bytes for process z from i t o j
+#At time x allocated y bytes for process z from i to j
-At time 1 allocated 200 bytes for process 1 from 0 t o 255
+At time 1 allocated 200 bytes for process 1 from 0 to 255
-At time 3 allocated 200 bytes for process 2 from 256 t o 383
+At time 3 allocated 200 bytes for process 2 from 256 to 383
-At time 6 freed 200 bytes from process 2 from 256 t o 383
+At time 6 freed 200 bytes from process 2 from 256 to 383
-At time 10 freed 200 bytes from process2 from 256 t o 383
+At time 10 freed 200 bytes from process2 from 256 to 383

 -------------------------------------------------------------------------------------------------------------------------------------------------------------